Gsarault44/pixelingo/readme.md

 # Launch #

 Everything is in this Pixelingo.zip file and can just be extracted and uploaded to your hosting provider.
 If you would like, I could launch this.
 I would just need to know some server information.
+But i would still like for you to go over all the content and see if is anything else that you would like to add or remove.